 When booking, shop for nonstop flights.
-With most airlines’ online reservation systems, you can narrow your flight search to direct flights only.
+With most airlines’ online reservation systems, you can narrow your flight search to nonstop flights only.
 Avoiding an extra stop or plane change when possible may alleviate one additional set of challenges and could reduce airport fatigue.

 Always look for an aisle seat that’s close to a restroom if possible.
 I know that I’ll be up and down more often than most travelers and would prefer to avoid disturbing my seatmates.
 It pays to book early for the best seat selection.

 If you have an assistive device, you may be required to transfer to the airline’s own equipment at the airport.
 Verify your airline’s policies before booking your flight.
 As a precaution against loss or damage, always remove all detachable parts before your wheelchair is stored, and label the device with your name, address, and destination airport.

 When packing, keep medications in their original packaging in a sealed bag within a carry-on.
 In case of lost luggage, underwear can be easily replaced but prescriptions cannot.
 If you’re traveling with an injectable medication that may need to be transported in a cooler, it’s also important to get a letter from your doctor that explains your condition and therapy to help prevent any challenges.
 Learn more about the rules and regulations for traveling with medication.